Maundy (foot washing): Roman Catholic

-In a notable break from the 1955 norms, Pope Francis washed the feet of two women and Muslims at a juvenile detention center in Rome 2013.
+In a notable break from the 1955 norms, Pope Francis washed the feet of two women and Muslims at a juvenile detention center in Rome in 2013.
 In 2016 it was announced that the Roman Missal had been revised to permit women to have their feet washed on Maundy Thursday; previously it permitted only males to do so.
-In 2016 Catholic priests around the world washed both women's and men's feet on Holy Thursday "their gesture of humility represented to many the progress of inclusion in the Catholic church."
+In 2016 Catholic priests around the world washed both women's and men's feet on Holy Thursday and "their gesture of humility represented to many the progress of inclusion in the Catholic church."

-At one time, most of the European monarchs also performed the Washing of Feet in their royal courts on Maundy Thursday, a practice continued by the Austro-Hungarian Emperor and the King of Spain up to the beginning of the 20th century (see Royal Maundy).
+At one time, most of the European monarchs also performed feet washing in their royal courts on Maundy Thursday, a practice continued by the Austro-Hungarian Emperor and the King of Spain up to the beginning of the 20th century (see Royal Maundy).
 In 1181 Roger de Moulins, Grand Master of the Knights Hospitaller issued a statute declaring, "In Lent every Saturday, they are accustomed to celebrate maundy for thirteen poor persons, and to wash their feet, and to give to each a shirt and new breeches and new shoes, and to three chaplains, or to three clerics out of the thirteen, three deniers and to each of the others, two deniers".

-Lutheran, Anglican and Methodist
+Lutheran and Anglican

-Foot washing rites are practiced by many Lutheran, Anglican and Methodist churches, whereby foot washing is most often experienced in connection with Maundy Thursday services and, sometimes, at ordination services where the Bishop may wash the feet of those who are to be ordained.
-In certain Methodist connexions, such as the Missionary Methodist Church and the New Congregational Methodist Church, footwashing is practiced at the time that the Lord's Supper is celebrated.
+Foot washing rites are practiced by the Lutheran and Anglican churches and is most often carried out during the liturgy of the Eucharist of Lord's supper on Maundy Thursday.
+The priest washes the feet of women and men in the congregation, as Christ did before the Last Supper, before the Eucharist, Stripping of the Altar and removal of the blessed sacrament to a place of repose.

-Though history shows that foot washing has at times been practiced in connection with baptism, and at times as a separate occasion, by far its most common practice has been in connection with the Lord's supper service.
-There has been some revival of the practice as other liturgical churches have also rediscovered the practice.
+Foot-washing is sometimes performed at ordination services where the Bishop may wash the feet of those who are to be ordained.
+It has at times been practiced in connection with baptism, and at times as a separate occasion.
+In the Anglican church the King of England, as Supreme Governor undertakes the commemoration of Royal Maundy instead of washing feet.